 Although I focus on working with individuals, and the issues they bring.
 I am particularly experienced in certain areas of therapy.
 I have worked widely with loss and bereavement and equally with trauma and all types of abuse (physical, mental, financial and sexual) as well as depression, Post Natal Depression, Obsessive Compulsive Disorder, anger and anxiety.

 I have a deep understanding of multi and cross-cultural (ethnicity and religion etc.) issues, including the challenges that first and second generation immigrants face.
 I am also experienced working with clients’ self-awareness, identity and mindfulness.

 An initial assessment session will enable you to see if you feel comfortable with me, explore your needs and issues, ask questions, clarify confidentiality, and assess if therapy could benefit you.
-Please click on Contact Us to arrange an introductory assessment session in NW5 or E17, North London.
+Please click on Contact Us to arrange an introductory assessment session in NW5, North London or via zoom.

 Zoom Sessions Available

 Initial Session is £25.
 Session therafter are £50 per session.
 There are a limited number of Concessionary places

 If you have any queries or wish to make an appointment, please contact me: